futurice/PythonInBrowser/README.md

 ### JS module

 It's also possible to use JS-libraries as modules.
-How ever you need to write python wrapper for it to use it.
+How ever you need to write Python wrapper for it to use it.
 For example please see how `matter-0.8.0.min.js` and `__init__.js` are added.

 ## Adding learning material